citrus bergamia

 Greasy hair

 Mix 1 to 2 drops of Bergamot essential oil in a dose of shampoo.
-Apply during the lathering process and leave it on for 1 to 3 minutes before rinsing.
+Apply during the lathering process and leave it on for a period of 1 to 3 minutes before rinsing.

 Colic